content-left-bg.png

 Safety, rescue and repair equipment suitable for the activity that conforms to Paddle Australia safety guidelines must be available that is quickly and easily accessible to include (but not limited to):

-• a whistle appropriate for water environments;
+• a whistle appropriate for water environments

-• a suitable means of cutting rope;
+• a suitable means of cutting rope

-• a releasable means of towing a paddle-craft;
+• a releasable means of towing a paddle-craft

-• a stirrup to assist paddlers back into the paddle-craft;
+• a stirrup to assist paddlers back into the paddle-craft

-• a paddle float; and
+• a paddle float

-• v sheet (coastal and open waters).
+• v sheet (coastal waters).

 Access to waterways must be available for emergency vehicles and vessels.